 The truth is, there’s so much more to this tour than just the monuments themselves.
 These objects were typically built in really interesting places: on top of mountains, overlooking the coast, in city centres or right out in the middle of nowhere.
 As a result, our surroundings will constantly be changing.

 Meanwhile, these tours seem to attract a reliably decent bunch of people.
 We trek over mountain peaks together, we drink cocktails on the beach, we explore tunnels, get lost in forests and generally have a good time.
-This year we’re adding an optional rock climbing day to the mix as well.

 A prior obsession with bizarre architecture will be a bonus – but it certainly isn’t mandatory.